giftwizard/rise-integration-examples/shopify-headless-store/guides/integrate-rise-for-headless-store-troubleshooting-script.md

 function checkRiseIntegration() {
     if (window.Rise) {
         console.log("Rise object is found:", window.Rise);
+        // Check for product ID and validate it const productId = window.Rise.product?.id;
+        if (productId) {
+            // Validate if the product ID is a non-empty string containing only numbers. if (/^\d+$/.test(productId)) {
+                console.log("Product ID is a valid numeric value.");
+            } else {
+                console.error("Validation Error: Product ID is not valid.
+It should be a string containing only numbers and cannot be empty.");
+            }
+        }
     } else {
         console.error("Rise object not found.
 Please check your integration.");
     }

     // Check if the script is loaded const riseScript = document.querySelector('script[src*="rise-ai.com"]');
     if (riseScript) {